xiongyunuo/MD-Lab/public data/GPU acceleration of ab initio simulations of large-scale identical particles based on path integral molecular dynamics/readme.txt

 The provided input files are for the sample named "Fast PIMD test" in the MD Lab repository for different particle numbers.
 MD steps are changed in the main.c file.

+noninteracting500.in is example input file for LAMMPS with 500 particles no interactions.